Sertraline: History

-The history of sertraline dates back to the early 1970s, when Pfizer chemist Reinhard Sarges invented a novel series of psychoactive compounds, including lometraline, based on the structures of the neuroleptics thiothixene and pinoxepin.
+The history of sertraline dates back to the early 1970s when Pfizer chemist Reinhard Sarges invented a novel series of psychoactive compounds, including lometraline, based on the structures of the neuroleptics thiothixene and pinoxepin.
 Further work on these compounds led to tametraline, a norepinephrine and weaker dopamine reuptake inhibitor.
 Development of tametraline was soon stopped because of undesired stimulant effects observed in animals.
 A few years later, in 1977, pharmacologist Kenneth Koe, after comparing the structural features of a variety of reuptake inhibitors, became interested in the tametraline series.
 He asked another Pfizer chemist, Willard Welch, to synthesize some previously unexplored tametraline derivatives.
-Welch generated a number of potent norepinephrine and triple reuptake inhibitors, but to the surprise of the scientists, one representative of the generally inactive cis-analogs was a serotonin reuptake inhibitor.
+Welch generated several potent norepinephrine and triple reuptake inhibitors, but to the surprise of the scientists, one representative of the generally inactive cis-analogs was a serotonin reuptake inhibitor.
 Welch then prepared stereoisomers of this compound, which were tested in vivo by animal behavioral scientist Albert Weissman.
 The most potent and selective (+)-isomer was taken into further development and eventually named sertraline.
-Weissman and Koe recalled that the group did not set up to produce an antidepressant of the SSRI type—in that sense their inquiry was not "very goal driven", and the discovery of the sertraline molecule was serendipitous.
+Weissman and Koe recalled that the group did not set up to produce an antidepressant of the SSRI type—in that sense their inquiry was not "very goal driven", and the invention of the sertraline molecule was serendipitous.
 According to Welch, they worked outside the mainstream at Pfizer, and even "did not have a formal project team".
 The group had to overcome initial bureaucratic reluctance to pursue sertraline development, as Pfizer was considering licensing an antidepressant candidate from another company.

 Sertraline was approved by the US Food and Drug Administration (FDA) in 1991 based on the recommendation of the Psychopharmacological Drugs Advisory Committee; it had already become available in the United Kingdom the previous year.
 The FDA committee achieved a consensus that sertraline was safe and effective for the treatment of major depression.
 During the discussion, Paul Leber, the director of the FDA Division of Neuropharmacological Drug Products, noted that granting approval was a "tough decision", since the treatment effect on outpatients with depression had been "modest to minimal".
-Other experts emphasized that the drug's effect on inpatients had not differed from placebo and criticized poor design of the clinical trials by Pfizer.
+Other experts emphasized that the drug's effect on inpatients had not differed from placebo and criticized the poor design of the clinical trials by Pfizer.
 For example, 40% of participants dropped out of the trials, significantly decreasing their validity.

 Until 2002, sertraline was only approved for use in adults ages 18 and over; that year, it was approved by the FDA for use in treating children aged 6 or older with severe OCD.
-In 2003, the UK Medicines and Healthcare products Regulatory Agency issued a guidance that, apart from fluoxetine (Prozac), SSRIs are not suitable for the treatment of depression in patients under 18.
+In 2003, the UK Medicines and Healthcare products Regulatory Agency issued guidance that, apart from fluoxetine (Prozac), SSRIs are not suitable for the treatment of depression in patients under 18.
 However, sertraline can still be used in the UK for the treatment of OCD in children and adolescents.
 In 2005, the FDA added a boxed warning concerning pediatric suicidal behavior to all antidepressants, including sertraline.
 In 2007, labeling was again changed to add a warning regarding suicidal behavior in young adults ages 18 to 24.